MoustafaMohsen/css-to-angular-animations-and-styles/README.md

 <mycomponent  [@YOUR_ANIMATION_NAME]  *ngIf="show"></mycomponent>
 ```

-now you animation is working, you can use different combinations of animations and/or different states
+now your animation is working, you can use different combinations of animations and/or different states

 read more about [angular animations](https://angular.io/guide/animations)